Harriet E. Wilson: Legacy and honors

-Since Henry Louis Gates, Jr's work in 1982, Harriet Wilson has been recognized as the first African American to publish a novel in the United States.

-The Harriet Wilson Project commissioned a statue of Wilson in 2006.
-Sculpted by Fern Cunningham, the statue is located in Milford, New Hampshire's Bicentennial Park.
+Since Gates' work in 1982, Wilson has been recognized as the first African American to publish a novel in the United States.
+The Harriet Wilson Project commissioned a statue of Wilson in 2006—sculpted by Fern Cunningham, the statue is located in Bicentennial Park in Milford, New Hampshire.
+A historical marker honoring Wilson was unveiled by the Black Heritage Trail of New Hampshire in Milford on May 20, 2023.
+A second marker honoring Wilson, located at the Nehemiah Hayward Homestead in Milford, was unveiled in 2025.